eclipse-vertx/vert.x/core_manual_groovy.md

 ## Accessing environment variables from a Verticle

-You can access the map of environment variables from a Verticle with the `getEnv()` method on the `container` object.
+You can access the map of environment variables from a Verticle with the `env` property on the `container` object.

+## Causing the container to exit

+You can call the `exit()` method of the container to cause the Vert.x instance to make a clean shutdown.

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
-Any verticles deployed programmatically inherit the path of the parent verticle.
+Any verticles deployed this way will be able to see resources (classes, scripts, other files) of the main verticle.

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the method `deployVerticle` on the `container` variable.
-The return value of `deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+To deploy a verticle programmatically call the function `deployVerticle` on the `container` object.

-To deploy a single instance of a verticle:
+To deploy a single instance of a verticle :

-    def id = container.deployVerticle(main)
+    container.deployVerticle(main)

-Where `main` is a String that represents the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby, Groovy or JavaScript verticle (e.g. my_script.rb or MyScript.js or MyScript.groovy) or the fully qualified class name if it's a Java verticle).
-See the chapter on "running vert.x" in the main manual for a description of what a main is.
+Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).

+See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.

+## Deploying Worker Verticles

+The `deployVerticle` method deploys standard (non worker) verticles.
+If you want to deploy worker verticles use the `deployWorkerVerticle` method.
+This method takes the same parameters as `deployVerticle` with the same meanings.

 ## Deploying a module programmatically

 You should use `deployModule` to deploy a module, for example:

-    container.deployModule("vertx.mailer-v1.0", config)
+    container.deployModule("io.vertx~mod-mailer~2.0.0-beta1", config)

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
-Please see the modules manual for more information about modules.
+Would deploy an instance of the `io.vertx~mod-mailer~2.0.0-beta1` module with the specified configuration.
+Please see the [modules manual]() for more information about modules.

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
 For example:

     def config = [ foo: "wibble", bar: false]